ignusius/pgsql2rmq/README.md

 # pgsql2rmq

 Pgsql2rmq is an implementation of a fake PostgreSQL server for forwarding execution instructions and creating virtual tables for queries by templates.
 Pgsql2rmq send an execution to RabbitMQ (INSERT, COMMIT, BEGIN...) and generate virtual tables for queries.
+It project use library postgres-srv https://github.com/ignusius/pgsql2rmq/tree/master/pgsrv#postgres-srv (License: MIT).

 # Build and run